-- NN (and other) evaluates if a pixel cluster is shareable. - These can be shared without penalty in score (see later) - Merged clusters are first split after Pass 1 track reco taking advantage of track info. - a 10-17% improvement in track reconstruction efficiency in jet cores, - a 7-13% increase in b-tagging efficiency - a significant reduction of CPU (factor 4 when joined by other improvements in Run2 reco).
+- A NN evaluates if a pixel cluster is shareable. - Such can be shared without penalty (see later on "score") - Clusters are first split after Pass 1 track reco, taking advantage of track info. - a 10-17% improvement in track reconstruction efficiency in jet cores, - a 7-13% increase in b-tagging efficiency - a significant reduction of CPU (factor 4 when joined by other improvements in Run2 reco).

-Ex3: Dead and noisy channels
+Dead and noisy channels